 The group brings together expansive travel and tourism , international education, construction and property development and investment businesses all focused on providing exceptional outcomes for clients and stakeholders.

-Jabbour Holding Group employs highly skilled staff in Australia, Lebanon, Saudi Arabia, United Arab Emirates, Sultanate of Oman, Iran, Libya, and Kuwait.
+Jabbour Holding Group employs highly skilled staff in Australia, Lebanon, Saudi Arabia, United Arab Emirates, and Sultanate of Oman.
 This transnational presence enables the company to respond quickly to the changing nature of commercial opportunities in Australia and the Arab region.

 Jabbour Holding Group reflects a long-standing affinity for cross-cultural exchange and a sincere and tested commitment to participating, facilitating and assisting in the growth and expansion of the very best of Australian enterprise both at home and abroad.